 The social logic of Ivy League admissions.

-I applied to college one evening, after dinner, in the fall of my senior year in high school.
+I applied to college one evening, more about after dinner, in the fall of my senior year in high school.
 College applicants in Ontario, in those days, were given a single sheet of paper which listed all the universities in the province.
 It was my job to rank them in order of preference.
 Then I had to mail the sheet of paper to a central college-admissions office.
 The whole process probably took ten minutes.
 My school sent in my grades separately.
 I vaguely remember filling out a supplementary two-page form listing my interests and activities.
 There were no S.A.T. scores to worry about, because in Canada we didn’t have to take the S.A.T.s.
 I don’t know whether anyone wrote me a recommendation.
 I certainly never asked anyone to.
 Why would I?
 It wasn’t as if I were applying to a private club.

 I put the University of Toronto first on my list, the University of Western Ontario second, and Queen’s University third.
 I was working off a set of brochures that I’d sent away for.
 My parents’ contribution consisted of my father’s agreeing to drive me one afternoon to the University of Toronto campus, where we visited the residential college I was most interested in.
 I walked around.
 My father poked his head into the admissions office, chatted with the admissions director, and—I imagine—either said a few short words about the talents of his son or (knowing my father) remarked on the loveliness of the delphiniums in the college flower beds.
 Then we had ice cream.
 I got in.